 Climate change is widely accepted to be one of the biggest challenges humankind has ever faced, and is already having devastating effects.
 We have all contributed to the cause and must therefore all be part of the solution.
 A requirement was introduced in 2016 for councils and other public bodies to report to the Scottish Government on measures being taken to address climate change.
-Our third annual report to address this requirement was submitted to the Scottish Government in November 2018.
+Our fourth annual report to address this requirement was submitted to the Scottish Government in November 2019.

 East Dunbartonshire Council is responding to the challenge by preparing a Climate Action Plan (CAP).
 Climate change is everyone's responsibility and, to support the delivery of the CAP, this page sets out what you can do to cut carbon in your home, your office, your local community and further afield.

 Do your bit as an individual

 - Calculate your carbon footprint online - the Guardian's guide to carbon calculators (2008)outlines various tools

 - Make your home energy-efficient: wall and cavity insulation, double- and triple-glazing and draught-proofing of windows and doors all help to keep the heat in.
 East Dunbartonshire Council can provide local homeowners with low/no-cost insulation measures.
 The Council also accesses funding under the Scottish Government's Home Energy Efficiency Programme for Scotland: Area Based Schemes to support higher-cost energy efficiency measures such as external wall insulation.

 - Switch to green electricity - Green Electricity Marketplace and greenhelpline.com can provide further information.

 - Remember that low-tech solutions are sometimes the best - thermal underwear, cooking in crockpots/hay boxes, door stoppers, drying greens and pulleys can all be simple ways of reducing your energy use.

 - Cut your own air miles, especially for journeys within the UK - air travel is 95% more polluting than rail travel